Content Marketing for SaaS: How to Create a Winning Strategy

 In content marketing, quality beats quantity every time.
 In fact, it is one of the key factors Google uses to determine your rank for a search query.
 So, what constitutes a quality piece of content?

 Engaging – quality content is engaging.
 Your topic should be interesting, and your copy easy to read.
 Posts full of technical jargon are difficult to read.
-You want to personalize the content by using a conversational tone.
-Be sure to proofread posts for typos or grammatical mistakes because these lower the quality of your content.
+Use a conversational tone and proofread your posts for typos or grammatical mistakes.

 Attractive – how your content looks (structurally and visually) impacts the perceived quality.
-You may have well-written and relevant content, but your website won’t rank if the layout is not appealing.
+You may have well-written and relevant content, but your website won’t rank if the layout is confusing.

-Break lengthy blog posts with high-quality images and topic headings.
-Use harmonious color schemes and structure your site for intuitive navigation.
+Use high-quality images and topic headings to make your long-form content more engaging.
+Also, use harmonious color schemes and structure your site for intuitive navigation.

 4. Keep an Eye on Your Competition